bfritscher/cours-vue-github-project-creator/data/stories/004-002-route-parameters.md

 - **`useRoute`:** A composition API function to access the current route object.
 - **Shared State:** Extracting state into a separate file to be used across multiple components.

+### Acceptance Criteria

+- [ ] Users can navigate to a detailed view for each shopping list item.
+    - [ ] The URL for the detail view includes a dynamic parameter for the item's ID (e.g., `/item/123`).
+    - [ ] Navigation to the detail view is initiated by clicking a link or button on the main list.
+- [ ] The application state is managed in a central location (`state.js`) and is accessible to multiple components.
+- [ ] The detail view correctly retrieves and displays the information for the selected item based on the ID in the URL.

 <details>
 <summary>Hints</summary>